 Policy

-Agencies must conduct and use market research to inform acquisition strategies, promote competition, and support small business participation, especially for significant or consolidated procurements.
+Agencies must conduct and use market research to ensure acquisitions meet legitimate needs, maximize competition, and support small business and sustainability goals.

 Overview

 FAR 10.001 establishes the policy for conducting market research in federal acquisitions.
-It requires agencies to identify legitimate needs, evaluate trade-offs, and use market research to inform acquisition strategies, especially before developing requirements or soliciting offers.
-The regulation outlines when market research is mandatory, including for acquisitions above the simplified acquisition threshold, those involving consolidation or bundling, and certain task or delivery orders.
-Agencies must use market research results to determine the availability of commercial products or services, assess small business capabilities, ensure sustainable procurement, and evaluate the necessity of consolidation or bundling.
+It requires agencies to identify legitimate needs, evaluate trade-offs, and use market research to inform acquisition strategies.
+Market research must be conducted before developing requirements, soliciting offers above the simplified acquisition threshold, and in other specified circumstances, including potential consolidation or bundling.
+Agencies must use market research results to determine the availability of capable sources, commercial products or services, sustainable solutions, and small business participation.
 The policy also emphasizes minimizing information requests from potential sources and mandates consultation with small business specialists and notification of affected small businesses when consolidation or bundling is considered.
-Additionally, it references requirements for prime contractors to conduct market research for large non-commercial contracts.
+Prime contractors may also be required to conduct market research for certain large contracts.

 Key Rules